lesmana/gpl-summary-for-readmes/README.md

     For details see https://www.gnu.org/licenses/agpl-3.0.html

-the diff of the two (basically just added one line):
+the diff of the two (agpl basically just adds one line):

      This program is free software.
     -It is licensed under the GNU GPL version 3 or later.